Skip to Content

 We are all familiar with a spark plug; it’s where the spark is made and is critical for combustion chamber ignition.

 Where’s the spark plug located?
-Typically located at the front of the engine, in the center of the cylinder head.
+Typically located at the front of the engine, in the centre of the cylinder head.

 Ignition Coil:

-The ignition coil is the birthplace of the voltage needed to make a spark possible.
+The ignition coil is the source of the voltage needed to create a spark.
 The coil is a magical bit of kit.
-It takes a small, almost insignificant voltage and transforms it into thousands of volts, enough to make the spark plug produce a spark, and we’ll get to how that happens a little later, and you’ll see what I mean.
+It takes a small, almost insignificant voltage and transforms it into thousands of volts, enough to make the spark plug produce a spark.
+We’ll get to how that happens a little later, and you’ll see what I mean.

 Armature